chargehound/chargehound-slate/source/includes/_disputes.md

 | Error code           | Description                                                          |
 | ---------------------|-------------------------------------------------                     |
 | 400 Bad Request      | Dispute has no template, or missing fields required by the template. |

+## Queuing for submission

+Queuing a dispute for submission allows you to stage evidence that will be automatically submitted on the dispute's due date.
+Typically a payment processor only allows a dispute response to be submitted once, making it impossible to edit the response.
+Queuing a dispute for submission allows you to make changes to the dispute's response while being confident that the dispute will be submitted on time.
+You can queue a dispute by setting the `queue` parameter to true when making a request to [submit](#submitting-a-dispute), [update](#updating-a-dispute), or [create](#creating-a-dispute-via-api) a dispute.

 ## Accepting a dispute